Consultation Information

 Interconnection Reforms

-Order No. 2023 included measures to reduce the number of projects that begin the interconnection process but will not likely be built, which can cause delays and sometimes increase costs for others – sometimes referred to as “speculative” interconnection requests.
-These measures include: (1) requirements to submit financial security in the form of commercial readiness deposits at the beginning of each of four steps in the process; and (2) mandating withdrawal penalties if the withdrawal of an interconnection customer has a material impact on the cost or timing of other interconnection requests.
+FERC Order No. 2023 included measures to reduce the number of projects that begin the interconnection process but likely will not be built.
+These projects – sometimes referred to as “speculative” interconnection requests – can cause delays and sometimes increase costs for others.
+Order 2023 measures include: (1) requirements to submit financial security in the form of commercial readiness deposits at the beginning of each of four steps in the process; and (2) mandating withdrawal penalties if the withdrawal of an interconnection customer has a material impact on the cost or timing of other interconnection requests.
 These greater financial requirements were meant to improve certainty and enable viable projects to move more quickly through the interconnection process.

 The Petition

-ATCE’s Petition for Rulemaking requests FERC to review the process for how power plants are interconnected to the electric grid.
-Specifically, ATCE asks that Tribal Nations be exempt from submission of the first three commercial readiness deposits and a portion of the withdrawal penalties.
+ATCE’s petition requests FERC review the process for how power plants are interconnected to the electric grid, and asks that Tribal nations be exempt from submission of the first three commercial readiness deposits and a portion of the withdrawal penalties.
 ATCE claims that these requirements are unnecessary because Tribal Nations are not submitting speculative interconnection requests.

-You can file your comments electronically by using the eFiling feature in FERC Online.
-With eFiling, you can provide comments in a variety of formats by attaching them as a file with your submission.
-New eFiling users must first create an account by clicking on “eRegister.”
-You will be asked to select the type of filing you are making.
-A comment on a particular project is considered a “Comment on a Filing.”
+- File comments electronically by using eFiling, located on the Commission’s website (www.ferc.gov) under the link to FERC Online.
+You can provide comments in a variety of formats by attaching them as files with your submission.
+All new eFiling users must first create an account by clicking on “eRegister.”
+You will be asked to select the type of filing you are making; a comment on a particular rulemaking is considered a “Comment on a Filing”.

 Federal Energy Regulatory Commission